DataDog/documentation/content/en/agent/docker/integrations.md

 This looks like a minimal [Redis integration configuration][1], but notice the `ad_identifiers` option.
 This required option lets you provide container identifiers.
 Autodiscovery applies this template to any container on the same host that run a `redis` image.
 See the dedicated [Autodiscovery Identifier][2] documentation to learn more.

-If your Redis requires an additional `password` when accessing its stats endpoint, and you want to correctly flag logs coming out of it:
+If your Redis requires an additional `password` when accessing its stats endpoint:

 1. Create the folders `conf.d/` and `conf.d/redis.d` on your host.
 2. Add the custom auto-configuration below to `conf.d/redis.d/conf.yaml` on your host.